 It’s thought that the snowdrops were first planted by Norman monks there who used them to decorate their church during Candlemas and also grew them for medicinal use.
 The latter seems very likely as other plants used in old medicine, such as aconitum, petasites and mistletoe, have all been found close to the woods full of snowdrops.

 If you don’t want to step too far off the beaten track (or usually travel in heels rather than wellies) then Windsor and Eton tick all the boxes.
 History, shopping, pubs, restaurants and hotels, they have the lot, all joined by the bridge crossing the Thames.
 Plus, of course, some delightful walks in the countryside close to the castle.
 At this time of year Windsor is less of a tourist trap, so it’s easy to wander the historic streets and take your time browsing in the shops.

 Eton offers more traditional treats, including arts and antiques, and a good selection of independent stores.
-Public access to the college is currently not available due to building works, but the school and chapel architecture are well worth viewing.

 Back over the bridge in Windsor town centre you have Daniel department store and Fenwick and Windsor Royal Shopping.
 The latter surrounds the Victorian train station and is packed with designer outlets and excellent eateries.

 And all this before we’ve got anywhere near the castle, which is open throughout the year.
 Click here for opening hours and charges.
 For a little fun with your romance, join a Duck Tour which takes in the town’s historical sights before splashing down into the river to provide some very special views of the castle and Eton.